Stuycs-K/finalproject-10-lim-benjamin-lei-jady/DEVLOG-Ben.md

 ### 2024-05-20 Working with path
 Added code to echo path and pseudocoded a way to split the folders by colon, followed by checking if the given folder was vulnerable.

+### 2024-05-21 Working more with path
+Wrote part of the while loop, next step is to use string indices to grab the folder names and then check against a list of vulnerable folders.

 ### 2024-05-19 - Pair programming on getting system info